zdharma-continuum/zinit/README.md

   - `ziextract` has a new `--move2` option, which moves files two levels up after unpacking.
-For example, if there will be an archive file with directory structure: `Pulumi/bin/{pulumi,pulumi2}`, then after `ziextract --move2` there will be the two files moved to the top level dir:
+For example, if there will be an archive file with directory structure: `Pulumi/bin/{pulumi,pulumi2}`, then after `ziextract --move2 --auto` there will be the two files moved to the top level dir:
     `./{pulumi,pulumi2}`.
 To obtain the same effect using the `extract''` ice, pass two exclamation marks, i.e.: `extract'!!'`.
 A real-world example – it uses [z-a-as-monitor](https://github.com/zinit-zsh/z-a-as-monitor) and